-26 Years Ago: Clint Black Makes Grand Ole Opry Debut
+26 Years Ago: Clint Black Makes His Grand Ole Opry Debut

 Black has released more than 18 albums, which collectively have sold in excess of 20 million copies.
-He returned to the Grand Ole Opry earlier this year to help celebrate the acclaimed hall’s 40th anniversary, along with Blake Shelton, Miranda Lambert, Bill Anderson and Josh Turner.
+He returned to the Grand Ole Opry in 2014 to help celebrate the acclaimed hall’s 40th anniversary, along with Blake Shelton, Miranda Lambert, Bill Anderson and Josh Turner.

 Country’s Greatest Love Stories: Clint Black + Lisa Hartman Black